rss-sre-1/rss-inventory-service/README.md

 * You must have a Dockerhub account.
 Use `docker build -t yourdockerhub/rss-inventory-service .` to build the Docker image and push that image to your Dockerhub.
 * Change the image target in the rss-inventory-setup.yaml in the deployment section to use the image from your Dockerhub that you just pushed.
 * Use `kubctl apply -f rss-inventory-setup.yaml` to redeploy your new image.
+* Feel free to import methods with this Postman [file](RSS-Inventory-Service.postman_collection.json) to test out requests.
+Make sure to replace base url with your specific EKS DNS.
+EKS DNS can be found with the command `kubectl get ing`